 There are many ways to search for flights: airline websites, online travel agencies (OTAs), search aggregators like Kayak, and even visiting a human travel agent.
-However, many of these tools are trying to sell you something — a ticket for your next business trip or vacation — and may not always provide the most useful information.
+However, many of these tools are trying to sell you something — a ticket for your next

 It’s not that these companies are out to get you.
 There’s just an important difference between buying a ticket and searching for a ticket.
 ITA Matrix, a search tool purchased by Google several years ago, is designed exclusively for searching.
 You can’t buy a ticket from them, although many websites do use the same technology to operate their own booking tools.
 Google bought the company in part to develop Google Flights, another great tool.

 In the first installment of this three-part review, I’ll show you why ITA Matrix is so important and how to perform basic search queries.
 In the second installment, I’ll cover some of the unique advanced routing language that ITA Matrix uses to make searching for airfare more powerful than anywhere else.
 Finally, the third installment will discuss how to use ITA to perform a few tricks like hidden city ticketing as well as other tips for saving money on airfare.

 ITA Matrix – often called “ITA” for short — is useful because it provides incredible control over the parameters of your search.
 You can look for specific flight numbers, limit connections, and compare multiple airlines at once (or exclude them).
 These are things you can do on other sites, but ITA does them better and does them all.

 Finally, ITA provides more detailed information on fares than you’ll get from your average website.
 Did you know that the number of seats available on a flight and the price you pay are actually two separate things?
 Even the price is broken down into multiple components.
 You can dive deep into these details — or ignore them — using ITA Matrix.